Oracle Java Licensing and Audit FAQ Guide

 - CI/CD and Test Servers: If you have continuous integration servers, test servers, or QA environments running Oracle JDK to execute tests or perform test deployments, they are also covered under development/testing use.
 No license fee is needed there.

 - Caution – No Production Traffic: Ensure these environments do not inadvertently serve production needs.
 For instance, if a “test” server starts handling live data or user traffic, it’s effectively production.
 That would violate the license if you don’t have a subscription.
-Keep dev/test systems segregated from production.
+Keep development and testing systems segregated from production.

 - Data from Oracle during Dev: Oracle’s license allows dev/test, but note that you won’t get production support from Oracle for dev use.
 (Support is only for subscribers.)
 So if you hit a Java bug in dev, you can’t file a support ticket unless you have a subscription.
-But purely for usage, it’s fine.
+However, for usage purposes, it’s fine.

 - No Need to Count Dev Machines: Under OTN free use, you don’t have to count or report how many dev/test installations you have.
 Just ensure those installations aren’t used outside of the permitted scope.

 Example: Your company has 50 developers coding a Java application.
 They all use Oracle JDK 17 on their laptops.
 The app is deployed on an Oracle JDK 17 server for testing.
-None of this requires a Java SE Subscription (since Java 17 is anyway free, but even if it wasn’t, dev/test is allowed).
-When you go live in production, you’ll either make sure you’re on a free version or have a subscription.
+None of this requires a Java SE Subscription (since Java 17 is anyway free, but even if it weren’t, dev/test is allowed).
+When you go live in production, ensure you’re either on a free version or have a subscription.

 35. Is a license required for Oracle Java on employee desktops or internal business applications?